supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 ### Layer 2: UGens and Units

-UGens ("unit generators") are like classes, and units are their instances.
-A UGen is a chunk of DSP code, such as an oscillator or filter.
-When instantiated, it creates a unit that processes input signals and produces output signals.
+A UGen (unit generator) is a chunk of DSP code, such as an oscillator or filter.
+When instantiated, it creates a *unit*, which is an object that processes input signals and produces output signals.

 In compiled form, UGens physically live in *plugins*, which are shared libraries (`.scx` files on Windows and macOS, `.so` files on Linux).
 When